marsoix/marsoix/README.md

 - 👋 Hi, I’m @marsoix
 - 👀 I’m interested in JavaScript and React
 - 🌱 I’m currently learning ...
 SEO and  Security
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Un gran proyecto en USA
-- 📫 How to reach me ...
+- 📫 How to reach me ... por Github o mejor, no  lo haga, es broma, aunque va en serio, contacta a otro.

 <!---
 marsoix/marsoix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.